 Individuals can be involved in more than one MRC grant at a time.
 The award of a grant does not guarantee any further commitment to funding by the MRC.
-A Principal Investigator (PI) or Co-Investigator (CoI) must have a contract of employment with the RO for the duration of the grant prior to application (except NIRGs and fellowships).
+A Principal Investigator (PI) or Co-Investigator (CoI) must have a contract of employment with an eligible RO for the duration of the grant prior to application (except New Investigator Research Grants (NIRGs) and fellowships).